 First, you will need to add a “Lead Generation” element to the Opt-in Gate, or to the Results Page, you have set up for your quiz in Thrive Quiz Builder.
 While editing the design of either of these two pages, click on the plus sign from the right sidebar:

-This will open a list with the available elements.
+This will open a list of the available elements.
 Look for the “Lead Generation” element and when you have found it, drag & drop it to the desired place on the Opt-in Gate/Results Page:

-Note: In case of the Opt-in Gate, the “Lead Generation” element is most likely already added to the page by default.
+Note: In the case of the Opt-in Gate, the “Lead Generation” element is most likely already added to the page by default.
 In such cases, simply click on the element to select it.

 Add the Email connection

 After you have added the element, you will see its options appear in the left sidebar.
 Look for the "Sends leads to" option, from the "Main Options" of the element, in the sidebar.
 When you found it, click on the "Add Connection" button next to it:

 Next, click on the “Choose Connection” field from the pop-up that opens:

 Then, a drop-down will open with a list of the available connections.
 Click on the “Email” connection from it, because this is the connection type you need to add now: